-A. Communications

-- 3 hours English I - English II or Technical Communication 3 hours - 3 hours Speech, Business Communications - B. Math (Intermediate Algebra or higher) - C. 4 hours lab science - D. 6 hours Computers, Accounting, Economics, Psychology - E. 3 hours U. S. Government or U. S. History - F. 3 hours Fine Arts-Visual, Fine Arts-Musical, Fine Arts-Theatre, Art, Literature - G. 1 hour P. E. - H. 1 to 6 hours can be awarded for related work experience if approved by advisor and Vice Chancellor for Academic Affairs.
+- A. Communications - 3 hours Freshman English I - 3 hours Freshman English II or Technical Communication - 3 hours Oral Communications or Business Communications - B. 3-4 hours math (Intermediate Algebra or higher) - C. 4 hours lab science - D. 6 hours Computers, Accounting, Economics, Psychology

-I. Elective hours as approved by an advisor and the Vice Chancellor for Academic Affairs to complete the 60-hour program.
+- E. 3 hours U. S. Government or U. S. History - F. 3 hours Fine Arts-Visual, Fine Arts-Musical, Fine Arts-Theatre, Art, or Literature - G. 1 hour P. E. - H. 1-6 hours can be awarded for related work experience if approved by advisor and Vice Chancellor for Academic Affairs. - I. Elective hours as approved by an advisor and the Vice Chancellor for Academic Affairs to complete the 60-hour program.
 Substitution of some courses can be made with the approval of an advisor and the Vice Chancellor for Academic Affairs.
-Students must have a 2.0 or better GPA and must complete at least 15 hours on campus at Arkansas State University-Beebe/Newport to graduate.
+Students must have a 2.0 or better GPA and must complete at least 15 hours on either the campus at Arkansas State University-Newport or the Arkansas State University-Beebe campus to graduate.